mehmetbercan/pynsga2/README.rst

 ###################################################
 pynsga2 1.0

-Released: 11-January-2016
+Released: 11-January-2017

 ************
 Introduction
 ************
 *  **Non-Dominated Sorting Genetic Algorithm II (NSGA-II)** is a multi-objective optimization algorithm used as an automatic calibration tool in wide range of disciplines.
-*  pynsga2 is adapted from `nsga2 for SWAT models <https://github.com/mehmetbercan/NSGA II_Python_for_SWAT_model>`_.
+*  pynsga2 is adapted from `nsga2 for SWAT models <https://github.com/mehmetbercan/NSGA-II_Python_for_SWAT_model>`_.
 Thus, pynsga2 is tested on a `Hydrologic Model <http://www.sciencedirect.com/science/article/pii/S1364815216302547>`_.
 *  pynsga2 can be used with any model in any dicipline.

 ************